cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 ## Overview

 This data source is based on symptom surveys run by the Delphi group at Carnegie Mellon.
-Facebook directs a random sample of its users these voluntary surveys.
+Facebook directs a random sample of its users to these voluntary surveys.
 Individual survey responses are held by CMU and are sharable with other health researchers under a data use agreement.
 No individual survey responses are shared back to Facebook.
 See our [surveys page](https://covidcast.cmu.edu/surveys.html) for more detail about how the